John Bruton: First leadership bid

 The minority Fianna Fáil government which followed only lasted until November 1982, when Fine Gael once again returned to power in a coalition government with the Labour Party, but when the new government was formed, Bruton was moved from Finance to become Minister for Industry and Energy.
 After a reconfiguration of government departments in 1983, Bruton became Minister for Industry, Trade, Commerce and Tourism.
-In a cabinet reshuffle in 1986, Bruton was appointed again as Minister for Finance.
-Although he was Minister for Finance, Bruton never presented his budget.
+In a cabinet reshuffle in February 1986, Bruton was appointed again as Minister for Finance.
+Although he was minister for finance, Bruton never presented his budget.
 The Labour Party withdrew from the government due to a disagreement over his budget proposals leading to the collapse of the government and another election.

 Following the 1987 general election Fine Gael suffered a heavy defeat.
 Garret FitzGerald resigned as leader immediately, and a leadership contest ensued between Alan Dukes, Peter Barry and Bruton himself.
 The exact result of the vote was not published.
-This was a severe blow as the victor, Dukes, was, like Bruton, one of the younger generation of politicians (albeit a couple of years older than Bruton), but had been a TD for 12 years fewer.
-Bruton was of on Fine Gael's right wing, whereas Dukes was in FitzGerald's social democratic and liberal mould.
-Dukes was perceived to be a lacklustre leader however, who alienated his party's TDs and Senators and made little progress in recovering the ground lost by Fine Gael in 1987.
+This was a blow to Bruton as the victor, Dukes, had been a TD for 12 years fewer than him.
+Bruton was on Fine Gael's right wing, whereas Dukes was in FitzGerald's social democratic and liberal mould.
+Dukes was perceived to be a lacklustre leader, however, who alienated his party's TDs and Senators and made little progress in recovering the ground lost by Fine Gael in 1987.
 His Tallaght Strategy where he stated that he would support Fianna Fáil on economic reforms was also unpopular.
-The disastrous performance in the 1990 presidential election in which the party finished in a then humiliating and unprecedented third in a national election, proved to be the final straw for the party and Dukes was forced to resign as leader shortly after.
+The disastrous performance in the 1990 presidential election, in which the party finished in a humiliating and then unprecedented third in a national election, proved to be the final straw for the party and Dukes was forced to resign as leader shortly after.
 Bruton, who was the deputy leader of Fine Gael at the time, was unopposed in the ensuing leadership election.